google/shipshape/README.md

 # Writing an analyzer #

-To write a new analyzer service, you can use the androidlint_analyzer as an example
+To write a new analyzer service, you can use the androidlint_analyzer as an example.

 **androidlint/analyzer.go** -- implements the analyzer interface.
 Basically a wrapper that calls out to androidlint as subprocess and translates the output into Notes